1suleyman/-Linux-for-Cloud-DevOps-Engineers/README.md

 # 🐧 Linux for Cloud & DevOps Engineers

-Welcome to more **Linux learning & practice** 👋
-This repository documents a **hands-on Linux project** designed specifically for **Cloud & DevOps Engineers**.

-The goal of this project is to **build real Linux confidence**, not just memorize commands — covering user management, permissions, file systems, text processing, and cloud-integrated storage using **AWS EC2 + EBS**.
+This repository documents a hands-on Linux project focused on how systems actually behave once they’re running — and when they don’t behave as expected.

+Rather than treating Linux as a list of commands to memorise, this project treats it as an environment to reason about: how users are created, how permissions interact, how storage survives reboots, how automation behaves at boot time, and how to verify that changes really took effect.

+The labs mirror the kind of work that happens on real Linux servers: making changes safely, validating assumptions, debugging unexpected state, and cleaning up environments you don’t want lingering.

 Each lab builds on the previous one and mirrors **real-world DevOps tasks** you’d expect when working with Linux servers in production.

 ---

-## 📚 Project Overview
+## 📚 Project Focus

-This project focuses on **core Linux skills every Cloud/DevOps Engineer must master**, including:

-👤 Linux user & group management <br>
+This project explores core Linux areas that tend to surface once systems are live and under use:

+* User and group management, including primary vs supplementary groups
-🔐 Permissions, ownership, and access control <br>
+* Permissions, ownership, and access boundaries
-📁 Directory & file operations (absolute & relative paths) <br>
+* File and directory operations with attention to safety and context
-📝 Text processing with `sed`, `grep`, and `vi` <br>
+* Text processing and repeatable edits using standard CLI tools
-🧠 Command-line efficiency & safety <br>
+* Boot-time automation and validation
-☁️ Cloud-integrated Linux storage (AWS EC2 + EBS) <br>
+* Linux storage behaviour when integrated with AWS EC2 + EBS
-🧹 Cleanup, auditing, and environment teardown
+* Auditing, cleanup, and teardown to return systems to a known state

-Each lab is documented in its **own folder** with a README containing:
+Each lab is documented in its own folder with a concise README covering:

-✅ Step-by-step commands
-🐛 Troubleshooting notes
-💡 Key takeaways
+* the setup
+* what was observed
+* how changes were verified
+* and what stood out during the process

 ---